xmtp/xmtp-dot-org/docs/v3/identity.md

 The public key of the pair is used as the XMTP *signature key*.
 This is the unique identifier for an XMTP installation.
 Messages sent by that installation are encrypted with the private key.
 Recipient installations use the signature key to decrypt them.

-Messages sent to the installation are encrypted using the signature key so only the installation can decrypt them.
+Messages sent to the installation are encrypted using the encryption key so only the installation can decrypt them.

 ## Updating the Inbox